-Most CRMs can send automated messages on accounts that haven’t had action in a specified time.
+Most CRMs can send automated messages on accounts without action in a specified time.
 Many even do all these things without using separate tools.
 You just have to take the time to build it and implement it.

 And other legal/policy documents.

-There is no more significant time waster than starting each proposal or contract from scratch.
+There is no bigger time waster than starting each proposal or contract from scratch.
 But a lot of people do.
-They believe that the sale will be as good as closed once the prospect sees their fancy, personalized proposal.
+They believe the sale will be as good as closed once the prospect sees their fancy, personalized proposal.